B143real/Job-Application-Tracker/README.md

 The Job Application Tracker is a single-page web application designed to streamline the process of managing job applications.
 It enables users to efficiently add, edit, view, and track their applications, ensuring they stay organized and informed throughout their job search journey.

 ## Background
-This idea was validated and enhanced during a Peer-Assisted Learning (PAL) session on **[Insert Date]**.
+This idea was validated and enhanced during a Peer-Assisted Learning (PAL) session on **November 27, 2024**.
 During the session:
 - The project was recognized as highly relevant for job seekers.
-- Suggestions included implementing a filtering/search functionality and a simple, visual progress tracker.
+- Suggestions included implementing filtering/search functionality and a simple, visual progress tracker.
 - It was recommended to start with a prototype focusing on core features, ensuring clarity and simplicity.

 ## Features